Registered Dealers in Controlled Oils (RDCO): health and safety

 A local risk assessment, identifying potential hazards involved in Oils Strategy assurance work and measures to eliminate or reduce risk should be in place.

 Oil can be dangerous.
 It is flammable and carcinogenic.
 You should not regularly come into direct contact with oil during an assurance visit.
-If you need to test oil or take samples you should seek assistance from the Road Fuel Testing Units (RFTU) who have staff who are trained to do this safely.
+If you need to test oil or take samples you should seek assistance from the Road Fuel Testing Units (RFTU) - now renamed Mobile Enforcement Team (MET) who have staff who are trained to do this safely.
 However, you will be expected to inspect the premises of RDCOs and tied oil traders and you may on occasion come into contact with oil.

 Traders have a responsibility towards HMRC staff on their premises.
 You should ask about and follow their H&S procedures.
 Traders will usually provide any necessary protective equipment, however it is recommended that you obtain the following items of Personal Protective Equipment (PPE) and take them with you on visits in case you need them: